microtrain/bootcamp/03-BashScripting/01-Basics.md

 git checkout -B feature/arguments
 ```

 We have reduced four repetitive commands down to a single command, but there is a problem.
 This only works with a single immutable configuration and an immutable single service directive.
 It would be far more useful if we could specify which virtual host configuration and which service directive we wanted to use.
-Lets rewrite re.sh to take some arguments.
+Let's rewrite re.sh to take some arguments.

 Our new shell will take two arguments; the target virtual host configuration and the service directive.
-Bash accepts arguments using a numeric index which starts at zero, zero however, is the name of the script so the argument that sits at index one will access the first parameter.
-In Bash, the value of stored variables are accessed using a dollar sign.
+Bash accepts arguments using a numeric index which starts at zero, zero, however, is the name of the script so the argument that sits at index one will access the first parameter.
+In Bash, the value of a stored variable is accessed using a dollar sign.
 Combining a dollar sign with a number ```"$1"``` will allow you to access a given argument.

 Our first argument will be the virtual host configuration we want to work with and the second argument will be the service command.
 We will set these to an aptly named variable to make them easier to work with.
 We will store the first argument in a variable called _CONFG_ and the second in a variable called _COMMAND_.
-When referencing a variable in bash it advisable to always [quote the varaible](http://tldp.org/LDP/abs/html/quotingvar.html).
+When referencing a variable in bash it advisable to always [quote the variable](http://tldp.org/LDP/abs/html/quotingvar.html).

 [</> code](https://github.com/stack-x/restart_apache/commit/868e8670b543040460e0ffbc6468e1bbd2a21b29) Add the following lines right after _#!/bin/bash_.